talagio90/GGPK-Modding-Tool/README.md

 ## ⚠️ Disclaimer

 This tool modifies local game files for **personal, non-commercial use only**.
-It does not interact with game servers, inject into the game process, or provide any competitive advantage.

 Use at your own risk.
 Always keep backups or use the built-in recovery feature.

 ---